3omdawy160/Embedded_Simple-Calculator_Project/README.md

+This is an Embedded field related project, which is done by the Layered model and by drivers

 This is a Simple Calculator made by a KeyPad, LCD and controlled by an AVR ATMEGA16 microcontroller,

 It's made to perform one mathematical operation at a time (ex: 36*753),